Chapter 8: Microsoft® Excel®

 • Click cell F23 in the worksheet.

-• Look for the button that looks like an and reads Sum when you hover over it.
+• In the Formula tab’s ribbon, look at the upper left for a symbol that looks like a capital E – the Autosum.
+The icon reads Sum when you hover over it.
 Click it while cell F23 is active.

 What you’ll ‘see’: Cell F23 will turn into a formula – =SUM(E4:E22) – and a dotted border and light blue fill will affect the column of numbers above it.